Audiveris/audiveris/docs/_pages/main/sheet_scale.md

 Here, we have chosen the whole book tab, selected beam specification and entered a thickness value as a number of pixels.

-Since the specification is made at book level, it applies by default to all sheets in book.
+Since the specification is made at book level, it applies by default to all sheets in the book.
 This is generally a good strategy, since often all sheets in a book share the same scale and the same beam thickness.